vtapadia/TicTacToeApp/README.md

 Defined my Custom buttons and theme and used that to define global buttons.
 Demo site to test buttons: https://caferati.me/demo/react-awesome-button/morty-theme

+### Colors and Themes
+Referred to https://uxplanet.org/the-secret-of-great-gradient-2f2c49ef3968 where one understand how to choose colors.

 ### NPM Commands
 To Get all the globall listed packages
 ```bash